-Symptom Probable cause Failure to access the master device Anything below is lost or loose on the master device: Network connection Power supply Anything below is disabled on the master device: The Ethernet or wireless interface ■ IPv4 or IPv6 settings In the Port Forwarding mode, related settings are incorrectly configured on the master device.
+Symptom Probable cause Failure to access the master device Anything below is lost or loose on the master device: Network connection Power supply Anything below is disabled on the master device: The Ethernet or wireless interface IPv4 or IPv6 settings In the Port Forwarding mode, related settings are incorrectly configured on the master device.
 The master device's role is incorrectly set to 'Slave'.
 The interface where the network is connected is incorrectly set as the downstream interface.
 For the wireless networking, one of the following issues occurs: The USB wireless LAN adapter attached to the master device is not the Raritan USB WIFI LAN adapter.
 See USB Wireless LAN Adapters (on page 22).
 The wireless LAN configuration is not supported.
 See Supported Wireless LAN Configuration (on page 22).
 The installed CA certificate chain contains any certificate that has expired or is not valid yet.

-Symptom Probable cause Failure to access a slave device One of the following issues occurs on the master device: Network connection is lost.
+Symptom Probable cause Symptom Failure to access a slave device One of the following issues occurs on the master device: Network connection is lost.
 Power is lost.
 The Ethernet or wireless interface is disabled.
 One of the following issues occurs on the slave device in question or any upstream device (if available): Connection of the cascading cable is loose or lost.
 No power supply.
 The cascading mode is set incorrectly.
-For example, the master device is set to Bridging, but the slave device in question or any upstream device is set to Port Forwarding.
-In the Bridging mode, IPv4 (or IPv6) settings are disabled on the slave device in question.
-In the Port Forwarding mode, one of the following issues occurs: The master device's role is incorrectly set to 'Slave'.
-The master device's downstream interface is incorrectly set.
-For example, you use a USB cable to connect the 1st slave device, but select the Ethernet port as the downstream interface.
-The role of the slave device in question or any upstream device is set to 'Master' instead of 'Slave'.
 The port number you added to the IP address is incorrect.
-See Port Number Syntax (on page 321).
+See Port Number Syntax (on page 324).
 IPv4 (or IPv6) settings are disabled on the master device.
 The slave device in question or any upstream device is a Raritan product that runs a "pre-3.3.10" firmware version while the rest of the chain runs firmware version 3.3.10 or later.

 Tip: To determine which PX3 may be the failure point of network, you may ping each PX3 in the cascading chain, or check the slave-related events in the event log of each PX3.
-See The Ping Tool (on page 896) and Slave Device Events in the Log (on page 895).
+See The Ping Tool (on page 907) and Slave Device Events in the Log (on page 906).